What exactly is sublimation?

-In scientific terms, Sublimation is the transition of a substance directly from a solid-state to a gas state.
-It does not pass through the usual liquid state, and only occurs are specific temperatures and pressures.
+In scientific terms, Sublimation is the transition of a substance directly from a solid state to a gas state.
+It does not pass through the usual liquid state, and only occurs at specific temperatures and pressures.

 It’s a general term that is used to describe the solid-to-gas transition and refers to the physical change in state only.

 What is sublimation shirt printing?

 Sublimation shirt printing is a specific process of printing that first involves printing onto a special sheet of paper, then transferring that image onto another material (usually polyester or a polyester mix).

 The ink is then heated until it disintegrates into the fabric.

 The process of sublimation shirt printing costs more than other methods, but it lasts longer, and will not crack or peel over time, like other shirt printing methods.

 Are sublimation and heat transfer the same thing?

 The foremost difference between heat transfer and sublimation is that with sublimation, it is only the ink that transfers onto the material.